-Two types of invader bacteria are involved in the formation of caries.
-Primary invader bacteria can directly influence the development of the pathology, but they also create the necessary environment for secondary invaders to act.
+Two types of invading bacteria are involved in the formation of caries.
+Primary invading bacteria can directly influence the development of the pathology, but they also create the necessary environment for secondary invaders to act.

-Bacteria of the genus Lactobacillus are secondary invaders (opportunistic) that only grow in an acidic and anaerobic (i.e., without oxygen) environment created by the primary invaders.
-Therefore, the presence of Lactobacillus in saliva is used as a marker for caries.
+Bacteria of the genus Lactobacillus are secondary (opportunistic) invaders that only grow in an acidic and anaerobic (i.e., without oxygen) environment created by the primary invaders.
+Therefore, the presence of Lactobacillus in the saliva is used as a marker for caries.